useLocalStorage (React)

-Save to localStorage whenever state changes and read form it for the first render.
+whenever state changes and read from it for the first

 typescriptjavascript